Stuyk/ramblings/economically-rigged.md

 All stock prices are now fake, and if you believe they're real you're incredibly naive.

+References:

+- This one is still developing, give it some time.

 ## Inflation and Quantitive Easing

 When inflation and quantitive easing occurs everyone gets a little more money.
 However, now everything costs a bit more.